 Welcome to Farm to School.
-This is my 26th year in the field of education, and honestly I have the best job in the world.
-This is the second year teaching agriculture at Briggs.
-We are the only elementery school in the state to offer a related arts class to kindergarten through sixth grade.
+We are the only elementary school in the state to offer a Farm to School related arts class to kindergarten through fifth grade.
 I attended The Matthew Whaley School in Williamsburg, Virginia and moved to Florence in the 5th grade and attended schools in Florence School District One.
 After high school, I traveled "far away" to attend Francis Marion College.
 While a student at Francis Marion, I was influenced by the following professors: Dr. Emily Lorraine de Montluzin, Dr. G. Wayne King, and Dr. Stukes.
 I left FMC with a deep love and respect for the study and research associated with the field of history.
-In 2015 Briggs was awarded a grant from the South Carolina Depatment of Education and the Deparment of Agriculture to establish a farm at Briggs.
-Over the past few years we have been fortunate to expand the Farm at Briggs to include an additional garden, chicken coop, and recently a satellite garden at Lucas Park as well as the only classroom observation beehive in the Pee Dee region.
+In 2015, Briggs was awarded a grant from the South Carolina Department of Education and the Department of Agriculture to establish a farm at Briggs.
+Over the past few years, we have been fortunate to expand the Farm at Briggs to include an additional garden, chicken coop, and recently, a satellite garden at Lucas Park, as well as the only classroom observation beehive in the Pee Dee region.

-Please join the Facebook page, The Farm at Briggs, to be apart of the excitement!
+Please join the Facebook page, The Farm at Briggs, to be part of the excitement!

 Mr. J. Murrie